ISCDtoolbox/Commons/README.md

 ```
 cd ..
 ```
-Once you are in the correct build directory, you then have to remove all the previous files by typing
+Once you are in the correct *build/* directory, you then have to remove all the previous files by typing
 ```
 rm -r ./*